 Although the price was undisclosed, it was expected to sell for around $325 million, making it the most expensive transaction of the year.

 Northshore’s 539 apartments are almost completely occupied and its 52,000 square feet of office and retail space are 100% leased.
 Office tenants include Galvanize and Digital Turbine, and retailers include Torchy’s Tacos, Le Politique and ATX Cocina.

 Austin Maddux, an executive vice president of American Realty Advisors believes Austin’s “rapidly expanding urban market…is poised for long-term growth.”
 Maddux believes that this building location can take advantage of the city’s job growth downtown, which seems likely given the expansion and huge leases recently signed on the West Second Street Corridor.

 Additionally, this high price may be due to the limited amount of multifamily projects in the development pipeline for downtown, a contrast to the abundance of office developments in the pipeline.
 If these development trends continue, multifamily units and developments may become increasingly pricey due to job growth but limited housing in the area.

-In 2018, we saw a continued influx of national and international buyers investing in the Austin market, from American Realty Advisors with offices around the country to the Azrieli Group headquartered in Israel.
+In 2018, we saw a continued influx of national and international commercial real estate buyers investing in the Austin market, from American Realty Advisors with offices around the country to the Azrieli Group headquartered in Israel.